On the Degeneracy of Spin Ice Graphs, and its Estimate via the Bethe Permanent: Graph theory for Spin Ice

 The ground state has a $Z_2$ symmetry: these are all right or all left spins, which is equivalent to a 1-dimensional ferromagnetic Ising model.
 This implies that at least one spin ice is non-degenerate.
 Interestingly, it is the only one.

-In order to see this, consider a vertex with $d$ edges or spins.
-Then, the total number of interaction terms are $d (d-1)/2$.
-Assume an orientation in which $d_1$ spins go in and $d_2$ go out, with $d=d_1+d_2$.
-Then, the number of ferromagnetic and antiferromagnetic interactions are
+In order to see this, consider a vertex with $d$ edges (or $d$ incoming/outgoing spins).
+The total number of interaction terms in the effective Ising model are $d (d-1)/2$.
+Assume an orientation in which $d_1$ spins point in and $d_2$ out, with $d=d_1+d_2$.
+Then, the number of ferromagnetic and antiferromagnetic interactions are, following the directed line graph construction,

 The only case in which we have no antiferromagnetic interaction is $d_1=d_2=1$, which is a vertex of degree $2$.
-It follows that the only graphs that can be formed with vertices of the degree $2$ are either line or circle graphs, and thus one dimensional spin ices are the only ferromagnetic models.
+The only (connected) graphs that can be formed with vertices of degree two are circle graphs.
+Thus, one dimensional spin ices are the only purely ferromagnetic models, thus unfrustrated.
+This implies that all spin ices in dimensions higher than one are necessarily frustrated.

 This does not mean that all models are necessarily {\it extensively degenerate}, that is possess a nonzero Pauling entropy \cite{bernal,pauling}.
 This is a more complicated notion which depends on the product of signs of interaction on a loop.
 We discuss this next.